The Rafale and Rahul case in SC explained

 The Supreme Court will deliver its verdict on a contempt petition filed against Rahul Gandhi on Thursday.

-The criminal contempt was petition filed by BJP MP Meenakshi Lekhi.
+The criminal contempt was a petition filed by BJP MP Meenakshi Lekhi.
 The top court rejected the plea of Gandhi to close the criminal contempt petition filed by Lekhi.

 Can Rahul Gandhi’s election be set aside if found guilty for 'Chowkidar Chor Hai,’ remark

-Rahul Gandhi had told the Supreme Court that he has already tendered unconditional apology for wrongly attributing to it his "chowkidar chor hai" remark against Prime Minister Narendra Modi and the criminal contempt proceedings against him be closed.
+Rahul Gandhi had told the Supreme Court that he has already tendered an unconditional apology for wrongly attributing to it his "chowkidar chor hai" remark against Prime Minister Narendra Modi and the criminal contempt proceedings against him be closed.

 A bench headed by Chief Justice Ranjan Gogoi reserved the verdict on the criminal contempt plea filed against Gandhi by BJP MP Meenakshi Lekhi.